AmirHoseinTangsiriNET/NetKnife/README.md

 # NetKnife
 A framework for testing intrusion testing and intra-network attacks, as well as several other widely used tools This framework is written using Python2 There are many uses for the Scapy module

-Developer: Amir Hossein Tangsiri Nejad Here's
+Developer: Amir Hossein Tangsiri Nejad

 how to install it: Download it first Log in to the NetKnife folder and run the NetKnife.py file